Igeorgemichael/terraform-assignment/README.md

 - Configuration for the production environment (`prod`).

 ## 7. Best Practices

-Terraform’s best practices include using consistent naming, adding comments, testing in non-prod, using modules and folders, defining env configs with vars, referencing outputs, and storing state files in a backend.
 These practices ensure organized, maintainable, and error-free configurations.
+- Terraform’s best practices include
+  - using consistent naming,
+  - adding comments,
+  - testing in non-prod,
+  - using modules and folders,
+  - defining env configs with vars,
+  - referencing outputs, and storing state files in a backend.